mheob/include-fussball-de-widgets/readme.txt

 * Initial release.

 == Upgrade Notice ==
-* Set the server name even 'intl' is not active.
+* Add Shortcode-Ultimate as the same as Divi-Tabs, Fusion-Tabs and KadenceBlock-Tabs.